After decades of “Practice Sun Safety” campaigns, the latest data on malignant melanoma death rates shows a distinct contradiction.

 The challenge of interpretation: in-situ melanomas

 One additional challenge is that the diagnosis is open to interpretation.
-Invasive melanomas have already grown into lower layers of the skin.
+For example, invasive melanomas have already grown into lower layers of the skin.
 They may have already spread a bit.
 And they are fairly easy to see and diagnose.

 “In-situ melanomas, however, are growing in the very top layers of the skin,” says Dr. Kirsner.
 “They’re less recognizable.
 Sometimes an unusual looking mole clinically is read by a dermatopathologist as an in-situ melanoma, which it might be.
 It might also be a premalignant lesion, called a dysplastic nevi.”